airbop/airbop-client/README.md

     airbop-client-sample/src/com/airbop/client/CommonUtilities.java

 ###### Step 2 – Enter your Project ID
-Locate the string constant definition named “PROJECT_ID” at the beginning of the class, and replace the text <<REPLACE_ME>> with your own Project ID you got from Google’s API console .
+Locate the string constant definition named "PROJECT_ID" at the beginning of the class, and replace the text `<<REPLACE_ME>>` with your own Project ID you got from Google’s API console .

 Line containing value to replace:

     static final String PROJECT_ID = <<REPLACE_ME>>;

-Replace “<<REPLACE_ME>>” with your Project ID, for example:
+Replace `<<REPLACE_ME>>` with your Project ID, for example:

     static final String PROJECT_ID = "918193457137";

 ###### Step 3 – Enter your AirBop App Key
-Locate the string constant definition named “AIRBOP_APP_KEY” at the beginning of the class, and replace the text <<REPLACE_ME>> with your AirBop App Key for the app that you previously added to your AirBop account.
+Locate the string constant definition named "AIRBOP_APP_KEY" at the beginning of the class, and replace the text `<<REPLACE_ME>>` with your AirBop App Key for the app that you previously added to your AirBop account.

 Line containing value to replace: